So, am I the only one that considers football food to be, like, the best food ever?

 - 3 cups shredded or chopped cooked chicken

-- 1 10-ounce can Ro*Tel Diced Tomatoes and Green Chiles
+- 10 ounces Ro*Tel Diced Tomatoes and Green Chiles 1 can

 - 1/2 cup grated Cheddar